Updated on January 21, 2026 by Angelika Klein

-The Aachen Cathedral is one of the few buildings in Europe to have retained its political and spiritual significance for more than a millennium.
-Built as Charlemagne's palatine chapel, it was a religious center, imperial burial place and coronation church.
-Anyone who enters the cathedral experiences a place where rule, faith and European history come together.
-This is why Aachen Cathedral has already been 1978 as the first German building into the UNESCO World Heritage List. recorded.
-Its significance is revealed in the interplay of architecture, religious function and political symbolism.
+Aachen Cathedral is one of the few buildings in Europe that has retained its political and spiritual significance for more than a millennium.
+When you enter the cathedral, you experience a place where power, faith, and European history converge.
+That is why it was the first German building the first German building to be included in the UNESCO World Heritage List in 1978.
+Its significance is revealed in the interplay of architecture, religious function, and political symbolism.

 Aachen Cathedral UNESCO World Heritage Site